 Voices from the Past

-Freda the dog was a mascot for the New Zealand Rifle Brigade at Brocton Camp near Cannock Chase in Staffordshire during World War One.
+Freda the dog was a mascot for the New Zealand Rifle Brigade at Brocton Camp near Cannock Chase in Staffordshire during WWI.
 Although we know that she was a mascot to the brigade, much of Freda’s history is shrouded in mystery and is difficult to verify.
 There are two stories as to how Freda came to be a mascot of the New Zealand Rifle Brigade.

 One story is that Captain Christopher Magnay was presented with a puppy in the local area, to which he brought back to Brocton Camp.
 Cannock Chase is a hunting area, so it is possible that Freda came from a local family who had hunting dogs.